July 11, 2017

 Colorectal Cancer: Recent Advances in Detection and Treatment

 J. Randolph Hecht, MD

 About the Lecture

-Zev Wainberg, MD, UCLA Associate Professor, medical oncologist, Co-Director of the GI Oncology program and medical director of the UCLA Colorectal Cancer Center, discusses care of patients with colorectal cancers from initial diagnosis through treatment of early disease, and management of metastatic cancer.
-Traditional treatments such as chemotherapy and biological therapy are described along with ground-breaking targeted biological agents that are being tested in clinical trials and emerging in the clinic.
+Dr. J. Randolph Hecht, Professor of Clinical Medicine at the UCLA David Geffen School of Medicine, Carol and Saul Rosenzweig Chair for Cancer Therapies Development and Director of the UCLA Gastrointestinal Oncology Program, discusses the care of patients with colorectal cancers from initial diagnosis through treatment of early disease, and management of metastatic cancer.
+He presents information about traditional treatments such as chemotherapy and biological therapy along with ground-breaking targeted biological agents currently being tested in clinical trials and emerging in the clinic.

 7:00 p.m. – 9:00 p.m.